-Requests of \$25,000 to \$150,000 in federal funds per year for the 24-month period will be considered by the Authority.
-Requests for under \$25,000 or over \$150,000 may be considered at the Authority's discretion and if need is shown.
-VOCA funds may not be used to supplant or replace state and local funds that would otherwise be available for crime victims' services and must be used to develop new projects or expand an existing project.
+Requests of \$25,000 to \$100,000 in federal funds per year for a two-year period (i.e., total request amounts may range from \$50,000 to \$200,000 will be considered by the Authority.
+Requests for under the minimum or over the maximum may be considered at the Authority's discretion.
+VOCA funds may not be used to supplant or replace state and local funds that would otherwise be available for crime victim services and must be used to develop new projects or expand an existing project.